AzlaanKhanPathan/AzlaanKhanPathan/README.md

 # 💫 About Me:
-As a software developer at PixlBuilders , I'm Proficient in Web Development and Python Developement and my passion are Programming and coding .
+As a software developer at PixlBuilders , I'm Proficient in Web Development and Python Developement and my passion are Programming and Gaming .
 I am currently engrossed in learning AI/ML .
 Feel free to reach out me via DM and I'll attempt to respond to any queries .
 You can also contact me on Discord with the username "Lesnar95"

 ## 🌐 Socials: